openlattice/openlattice-help-site-old/faq.md

 * [How to create an organization and User Roles](/guides/organizations/) " %}

-## Using Loom

 ### What data formats can I integrate into Loom?

 We support any data format supported by Apache Spark including:
 * CSV
-* Parquet
+* Apache Parquet
-* Postgres
+* PostgreSQL
-* Any JDBC datasources
+* Any Java (JDBC) DataSource

+If you need to integrate data from a format that's not on this list, send us an [email]({{site.email}}) and we'll see what we can do to help.

 {% include related.html content="
 * [How to integrate your data](/guides/integrations/)
 " %}

-> **Contact Us:** If you need to integrate data from a format that's not on this list, [please email us]({{site.email}}) and we'll see what we can do to help.

 ### Are there any sample datasets that I can view?

-Yes, here are a few of them:
+We created sample datasets to help you explore features of the Loom platform:

 {% include sampledata.html %}

-To access the sample datasets, visit **Catalog** and search "sample" for example datasets you can view and search in our systems.
+To access the sample datasets, visit the **Catalog** and search "sample".
 Everyone with a Loom account can **Read** and **Link** the sample datasets and their properties.
 Feel free to use these datasets as you explore features of the platform.

 {% include related.html
   content="